zowe/docs-site/docs/user-guide/api-mediation/api-mediation-onboard-an-existing-java-rest-api-service.md

 ## Add endpoints to your API for API Mediation Layer integration
 You need to add several endpoints to your application for integration with the API Mediation Layer:
 * **Swagger documentation endpoint**

     The endpoint for the Swagger documentation

 * **Health endpoint**

-    Endpoint used for health checks by the Discovery Service
+    The endpoint used for health checks by the Discovery Service

 * **Info endpoint**

-    Endpoint to get information about the service
+    The endpoint to get information about the service

 The following java code is an example of adding these endpoints with Spring Controller: